-Every web developer must these crucial skills in their arsenal, and it all starts with HTML, CSS, and JavaScript.
+It is easy for developers to write code with AI and not even know how the code works.
+AI is a great assistant, but you still need to have fundamental knowledge of the popular tools.
+Every web developer needs to possess these essential skills, starting with HTML, CSS, and JavaScript.
 These are the building blocks for creating websites, much like how bricks, cement, and wood frame a house.

-HTML and CSS go hand-in-hand; HTML sets the stage with the structure while CSS adds style and personality.
-Think of HTML as the skeleton of your website, and CSS as the clothing that makes it visually appealing.
+HTML establishes the foundation with its structure, while CSS contributes style and individuality.
+Think of HTML as the skeleton of your website and CSS as the clothing that makes it visually appealing.
 When using HTML, it is important to be descriptive so that you know the purpose behind what the HTML blocks are doing.
 This is known as semantic HTML.

 JavaScript is then like the electricity that powers the house, bringing life to your website through interactivity and functionality.

-The journey into web development is exciting.
+The journey into web development is especially exciting in the age of AI.
 This is a journey where hands-on projects, like building a personal blog or a small business website, accelerate your learning curve exponentially.

 Navigating the Web with Git and Responsive Design